knelasevero/home-server-infra/md/homeprivatenetwork.md

 ![rebooting](https://github.com/knelasevero/home-server-infra/blob/main/md/images/helpdesk-have-you-tried-rebooting.jpg?raw=true)

-While testing the tagging setup I went from different configurations not understanding what was happening and why it was not working, multiple times, when it should.
-Tried tcpkilling stuff, forcing dhclient to reload stuff, or anything like that, but in the end the good'ol pressing the power buttons and waiting it to come back was the problem solver.
+While testing the tagging setup I went through from different configurations not understanding what was happening and why it was not working, multiple times, when it should.
+Tried tcpkilling stuff, forcing dhclient to reload stuff, or anything like that, but in the end the good'ol pressing the power buttons and waiting for it to come back was the problem solver.

-You of course can use all the well known commands to debug each of the network layers, [from my tweet](https://twitter.com/canelasevero/status/1486363495138578438):
+You can, of course, use all the well known commands to debug each of the network layers, [from my tweet](https://twitter.com/canelasevero/status/1486363495138578438):

 - NIC layer: